Alan Rusbridger: Other activities

 He is visiting Fellow of Nuffield College, Oxford, and visiting professor of history at Queen Mary, University of London.
 Between 2004 and 2013, he was chair of the National Youth Orchestra of Great Britain.
 He is a governor of the Ditchley Foundation, an organisation which exists to promote international relations, and 10:10, a British climate change campaign for a 10% reduction in carbon emissions in 2010.

 He is an amateur pianist and performed Chopin's Ballade No. 1 for the television channel More4 in "Rusbridger vs Chopin", where he speaks about the difficulties of taking on a piece considered by many professional pianists as daunting.

 Rusbridger appears in the 2016 film Snowden, with a cameo role as a meeting moderator.

 He has written three children's books, as well as being the co-author (with Ronan Bennett) of a BBC drama, Fields of Gold.

 In 2014, he received the Special Award from the European Press Prize for his leading role in the NSA revelations.
 In 2020, he joined its panel of judges.

 On 29 September 2020, the office of the Irish Taoiseach announced that Rusbridger was to be a member of Ireland's Future of Media Commission, a body to make recommendations about the future of the country's news media.
 Máiría Cahill called upon Rusbridger to resign from this position because in October 2014 The Guardian carried an article critical of her claims to have been a victim of sexual abuse by a former IRA member.
-The reporter was Roy Greenslade who, at the time, had not acknowledged that he was an IRA supporter.
+The reporter was Roy Greenslade who, at the time, had not acknowledged that he was an IRA supporter who wrote under the pseudonym 'George King' for the newspaper An Phoblacht for many years.
+Rusbringer said: "I did not read this piece either before or after publication" but his company email address had responded to complaints about the article which Rusbringer said was a "managing editor" acting on his behalf; there was no mention of such an editor in a single email from his address.
 Rusbridger announced his resignation from the commission on 14 March 2021.

+Rusbridger is played by Toby Jones in the 2025 ITV drama about the News International phone hacking scandal, The Hack.

 Personal life and honours

-In 1982, he married the educationalist Lindsay, daughter of the politician and farmer George Mackie, Baron Mackie of Benshie.
+In 1982, he married the educationalist Lindsay Mackie, daughter of the politician and farmer George Mackie, Baron Mackie of Benshie.
 She helped found the educational charity FILMCLUB.
-They have two daughters: Isabella Rusbridger (born 28 July 1983) and a second daughter (born May 1986).
-Isabella is a journalist, known professionally as "Bella Mackie" to distinguish herself from her father.
+They have two daughters, including Isabella Rusbridger (born 28 July 1983), a journalist and author, who is known professionally as Bella Mackie to distinguish herself from her father.
+Her novel How to Kill Your Family, released in June 2021, became a Sunday Times bestseller and sold over a million copies.
 She is married to BBC Radio 1 presenter Greg James.

 Rusbridger received an Honorary Doctorate of Letters from the University of Lincoln in September 2009, from the University of Kingston in January 2010 and from the University of Oslo in September 2014.

 He was one of the 2014 recipients of the Right Livelihood Award.